Welcome to Bulgarian Investment Property, where you will find all the latest news, videos, help and advice about buying property in Bulgaria.

 He said that the constitutional ban on foreigners owning land had no dampening effect on the property market, which had been rising at an increasing pace in recent years, because foreigners found ways to purchase property in spite of the ban.

 “As a real estate company, we want the ban to be ended as soon as possible, with the only remaining limitations being those in the interests of national security.”
+Ivanov said that the increase in the availability of credit with which to buy property had a psychological effect that boosted the market.

 “Clients feel more secure about buying property, even if they do not draw on the full amount of credit available.”